reneflorendo/practice/README.md

-# Angular // Webpack 2 // ASP.NET CORE WebAPI Starter Template
+# Angular // Webpack 2 // ASP.NET CORE WebAPI Starter Template2

 This is a starter template for developing Angular with ASP.NET Core WebAPI Applications using webpack for bundling.
-It has the webpack dev server included as well as css styles in webpack, hashes for your files, automatic injection into the index.html etc.
+It has the webpack dev server included as well as css styles in webpack, hashes for your files, automatic injection into the index.html etc.1

 ## NPM Taskrunner